christianalfoni/christianalfoni.github.io/_posts/2015-03-01-true-isomorphic-apps-with-react-and-baobab.md

 {% endhighlight %}

 ### The complete flow
 Now let us take a look at the complete flow from server to client.
 We are going to use the jsx file extension as we want to use components on the server too.
-The benefit of using the jsx extension is that node will only parse jsx files, not normal js files.
+The benefit of using the jsx extension is that node will only transpile jsx files, not normal js files.
 Let us first look at the index.html file that we want to load up:

 *index.html*
 {% highlight html %}